kasikoel/Cryptographic-Operations-Program-in-Python/README.md

 # Cryptographic-Operations-Program-in-Python
-Developed a program for cryptographic operations, allowing users to generate public and private key pairs
+Developed a program for cryptographic operations, allowing users to generate public and private key pairs.
+The program facilitates encryption of text messages using the public key, decryption using the corresponding private key, and the generation of digital signatures.
+Users can authenticate the originality of a digital signature using the associated public key.
+This comprehensive cryptographic tool enhances data security by enabling secure communication, ensuring message integrity, and providing robust authentication mechanisms.
+The program underscores proficiency in cryptographic concepts, key management, and secure communication protocols.